github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

       :width: 800
       :alt: Screenshot of a file showing a place where your codebase calls the API is highlighted with a dark orange outline.

 #.
 The file containing the first call from your codebase to the API is opened and a "CodeQL methods usage" view opened (typically this is co-located with the "Problems" and "Terminal" views.
 The "CodeQL methods usage" view lists of all the calls from your code to the API, grouped by method.
-You can click through each use to decide how to a model the method.
+You can click through each use to decide how to model your use of the method.

    .. image:: ../images/codeql-for-visual-studio-code/model-application-mode-view-list.png
       :width: 800
       :alt: Screenshot of the "CodeQL methods usage" view.
-The currently displayed method call is highlighted blue.
+The currently displayed call to an external method is highlighted blue.

 #.
-When you have determined how to model the call or method, define the **Model type** in either the main model editor tab, or in the "CodeQL method modeling" tab.
+When you have determined how to model your use of the method, define the **Model type** in either the main model editor tab, or in the "CodeQL method modeling" tab.
 #.
 The remaining fields are updated with available options:

    - **Source**: choose the **Output** element to model.